Phil-CST-BCIT/Phil-Antony-docs/index.md

 One of your daily tasks is to write a summary to your boss.
 However, the Excel sheet you received from coworkers has one hundred thousand rows, and each row has twenty columns.
 Your boss told you only a few columns are needed in the report.
 The following table(Click to see in a new tab) shows the difficulty level of the repeated task.
 <hr>
 <a href="https://raw.githubusercontent.com/Phil-CST-BCIT/Phil-Antony-docs/gh-pages/assets/images/sample_table.png" target="_blank"><img src="./assets/images/sample_table.png" alt="sample_table" width = "100%" height="100%"></a>

+Let's suppose you are going to select columns *OrderDate*, *Region*, *Item*, *Units*, *UnitCosts*, and *Total* from the original sheet.
+You will need to make new Excel files sorted by the *Region* column.

+### Basic Data Types

+Excel works with data, and the data could be numbers such as 1, 2, 3, or a word like hello.
+The numbers 1, 2, 3 in programming are named integers.
+They refer to Data Type int.
+The word "hello" refers to Data Type String.
+You can't add a number with a string.

+### OS & Software Lists

+Windows
+Excel 2016.35
+Python 3.7

+### Time Estimate

+It might takes two hours for people with little programming language to fully understand the whole process.

+### Steps
+1. Installation
+2. Software Configuration
+3. task3
+4. task4
+5. aabbcc
+6. aabbcc